Every parent wants to see their child flourish, and here’s one great and easy way to help make that happen.

 4. Look for the highest yields

 Search for high-yield savings accounts.
 Credit unions and online-only banks typically offer the best rates, but don’t just shop for rates.
-Accounts with the highest rates may not have other features you may want, so balance your needs.
+Accounts with the highest rates may not have other features you may want.

 5. Avoid account fees and ask about features